NothingThePNG/RPG-python/README.md

 I'm plaing on it being a game with a difind map but I will try to get AI, spasificly llama3, to make the discriptios of rooms an mostors.

-Curretly I have only implamted a very basic combat system with only the one fight.
+Curretly I have only implamted a very basic combat system 2 very small maps with the abbility to bove between rooms and llama2 making dicriptions of rooms.